-Prerequisite: Completion of core courses and 50% of the program courses
+Prerequisite: Completion of core courses and 50% of the program courses Credit Hour Breakdown: 135 hours of internship

 This course offers hands-on experience to students enrolled in the Master of networking and cybersecurity degree in a domain close to their main career path intentions.
 Students are encouraged to pursue projects that would allow them to apply engineering design concepts gained in the classroom, going through all stages of system development, from analysis and design to implementation and testing.
 These three (3) credits hour project internship is for students who are expected to work a minimum of 135 hours during the semester.
 Students are required to attend two meetings/seminars with their faculty advisor to determine learning objectives and assess how well learning objectives are being accomplished.